The answer to this is: it varies. More detail would probably be helpful right? Below we explain which factors affect build queue times.

 Also, the systems which handle the site builds are a shared resource (amongst Netlify users).
 When the network is under heavy load, newly scheduled builds will be queued instead of beginning immediately.
 (Pro tip: Monday through Friday - US and EU business hours - are normally the busiest times.)

-If these longer build times are causing issues, one possible solution is to upgrade to our paid Business tier.
-The paid plans use a build network and we keep the queue time less than five (5) minutes there.
+If these longer build times are causing issues, one possible solution is to upgrade to our paid Enterprise tier.
+The custom plans use a prioritized build network or hardware dedicated to your account, and this generally leads to less build queueing and faster builds.
 There is more information about other plans here.

 Finally, what happens in the situation where many git push actions occur in a short time window while there is queuing in the build network?
 (And it’s a good question!)